How much do business brokers charge? Fees, charges, commission?

 Note: Subscription may be required to read some parts of this article.
 Subscription is free.

-The short answer is that you’ll usually end up paying a commission of around 8%-10% of the price at which they list/sell your business.
+The short answer is that when employing a business broker you’ll usually end up paying a commission of around 8%-10% of the price at which they list/sell your business.

 But their fee structure varies widely.
 For very small businesses, for example, it could be in the nature of